stuti2011shah/DSA/README.md

 ## 📧 Contact

-For any questions or suggestions, feel free to reach out at [your-email@example.com](mailto:your-email@example.com).
+For any questions or suggestions, feel free to reach out at [your-email@example.com](mailto:stuti2011shah@gmail.com).

----

-Replace placeholders like `yourusername`, `your-email@example.com`, and `LICENSE` with your actual details before using this README on GitHub.